Ah, choux… bless you!

 Something just doesn't look right...
-Your choux are as flat and deflated as your hopes to become an amazing pastry chef, but don't throw in the dish cloth yet!
-Here are some common reasons why your Choux aren’t the right size.
+Your choux are as flat and deflated as your hopes of becoming a famous pastry chef, but don't throw in the dish cloth yet!
+Here are some common reasons why your choux aren’t quite right.

 - The oven was opened during the first 20 minutes of baking.

 Patience is a virtue!
 In those moments when you really want to get a closer look at whether your tray of choux pastry is rising or not, resist!
 As soon as you open the oven door to sneak a peek, all the hot air escapes and the choux can fall flat.
 Make sure to keep the oven door closed at all times, or at a minimum, during the first 20 minutes of baking.
 If you REALLY need to check, make it is as quick as possible, and make sure you wait until one batch has finished baking before you open the oven to put another tray in.

 - Too many trays in the oven.
 (You should have a maximum of 2)